Skip to main content

 Project description

-Opteryx-Core is the SQL execution engine behind opteryx.app.
-It is a fork of Opteryx with a smaller, more opinionated API and configuration surface, shaped around the workloads we run in the hosted service.
+Opteryx Core is the SQL execution engine behind opteryx.app.
+It is a fork of Opteryx with a smaller, more opinionated API and configuration surface, shaped around the workloads used by the hosted service.

 This library is designed for fast, read-heavy analytical queries over Parquet-backed data.
 It handles SQL parsing, planning, predicate pushdown, projection pruning, and execution so you can query datasets from Python without standing up a separate warehouse.

-It is fair to say this project is opinionated toward the needs of opteryx.app.
-That said, it is still useful as a standalone library, especially if you want to query local Parquet-backed datasets via registered workspaces, embed SQL into a Python service or notebook, or experiment with the engine directly.
+This project is opinionated toward the needs of opteryx.app.
+It is still useful as a standalone library if you want to query local Parquet, NDJSON, and CSV datasets, embed SQL into a Python service or notebook, or experiment with engine internals directly.

 Install